Contraz/demosys-py/README.rst

 - Basic glsl
 - Basic matrix math

-If you are missing any of these requirements, the framework can definitely be used to learn.
-Zero/0 lines of code are needed to generate a project with a spinning cube and you can get started playing with things.
+If you are missing any of these requirements the framework can definitely be used to learn.
+Zero/0 lines of code are needed to generate a project with a spinning cube and you can star poking at things.

 Contributing
 ------------